Let’s talk about email design.

-- Don’t feel like you need to fill space with unnecessary text.
+- Don’t feel the need to fill space with unnecessary text.
 Your message should be clear and concise.

-- For those of you ready to step outside the box for your business, a consistent color scheme can bring a little flavor to your email.
-For example, the call to action is a vital part of your email that you want to stand out.
-This can be a good opportunity for a pop of color.
+- For those of you ready to step outside the box for your business, consider adding a pop of color to your call to action or any area of your message that you want to stand out.

 - Create contrast to make an impact.